Love your library?Become an advocate today!

 Join us in championing strong Sarasota County public libraries by sharing your library story with elected representatives, staying informed through our mailing list, or making a donation to help keep our libraries vibrant and well-resourced.

-Federal Funding for Libraries: 2025 Developments
+UPDATE: Federal Funding for Libraries Restored

 Who can advocate for libraries?
 Everyone!